top of page

 Iceland: The Ultimate Guide

-• Layers of clothes
+• Layers (lots of them)

 • Good walking shoes

-• Thermal Underwear
+• Thermal underwear

 Iceland: The Ultimate Guide